Uniclass: Uniclass 2015

 Uniclass 2015 provides a means of structuring project information essential for the adoption of BIM.
 Information about a project can be generated, used and retrieved throughout the built asset life cycle.

-Uniclass 2015 was carefully structured to be in accordance with ISO 12006-2 Building construction – Organization of information about construction works – Part 2: Framework for classification.
-It is therefore particularly suited to use in an international context, mapping to other similarly compliant schemes around the world.

-Application

-Uniclass 2015 is divided into a set of tables, each accommodating a different 'class' of information.
+It comprises a set of 12 tables, each accommodating a different 'class' of information.
 These can be used to categorise information for costing, briefing, CAD layering (consistent with ISO 13567), etc. as well as when preparing specifications or other production documents.

-These tables are also suitable for buildings and other assets in use, and maintaining asset management and facilities management information.
+The tables are also suitable for buildings and other assets in use, and maintaining asset management and facilities management information.
+The tables are updated quarterly; in April 2022, NBS was working on three new tables: Process activities, Properties and characteristics, and Materials.

 The tables

 The suite of tables are broadly hierarchical, and allow information about a project to be defined from the broadest view of it to the most detailed.
 For detailed design and construction, the main starting point are Entities, which are composed of Elements; Elements are made up of Systems which in turn contain Products.

 Entities can also be described using the Spaces and Activities tables if required, and at the more general level the Complexes table contains terms that can be thought of as groupings of Entities, Activities and Spaces.
 The tables comprise: